-This allows us to remove existing surface stains on your teeth and whiten your teeth in a gentle, non-invasive manner.
-Removing existing surface stains and plaque before whitening is so important in ensuring that your whitening treatment has the most optimal effect.
+This allows us to remove existing surface stains on your teeth and whiten your teeth in a gentle, non-invasive manner, thus ensuring that your whitening treatment has the most optimal effect.

 Regardless of what teeth whitening procedure you opt for, we recommend that you consult a professional dentist who can guide you in making an informed decision.

-In-office procedures executed by a qualified dentist are generally safe.
+In-office teeth whitening procedures executed by a qualified dentist are generally safe.
 Take-home whitening kits prescribed by your dentist would also be a safe option, as long as you follow your dentist’s directions.